-We believe that private sector employers are the key to the development of Estonia and the welfare of its people.
-Realising this responsibility, we have intentionally taken an active role in improving life in Estonia.
-The Estonian Employers’ Confederation stands for a vital Estonia, being the voice of employers in Estonia and internationally, the Estonian Employers’ Confederation advocates for a truly dynamic nation.
+We believe that private-sector employers are the key to the development of Estonia and to the welfare of its people.
+In the light of this responsibility, we have intentionally taken an active role in improving life in the country.
+As the voice of employers in Estonia and internationally, the Estonian Employers’ Confederation advocates for a truly dynamic nation.

 Our mission is to contribute to Estonia’s economic growth and improve the standard of living of its people.

 - Flexible employment relations

 - The internationalisation of higher education

 - An increased share of technical professions in higher education

 - Entrepreneurs earning and enjoying a better reputation

 On 17 February 1917 (2 March on the new calendar), the industrialist Martin Luther convened representatives of 18 of Tallinn’s largest factories, who decided to establish a union of Tallinn-based manufacturers.
 Luther was elected as its chairman and Konrad Mauritz as its secretary.
 The union was based at 12 Vana-Viru Street, in the building which is currently the seat of Tallinn City Council.